How To Secure Your First Locum Respiratory Physiology Job

 Getting yourself accredited

-Affiliations and accreditations can make the big difference between two candidates going for the one position: such as ARTP, SCST and RPSGT.
+Affiliations and accreditations such as ARTP, SCST and RPSGT, can make the big difference between two candidates going for the one position.
 The accreditation that respiratory managers value most in their locums is the ARTP accreditation: Association of Respiratory Technology and Physiology.
 This reflects a high standard of professionalism and an understanding of the ever-increasing demands of new technology and medicine.
 The accreditation includes; a two-day intensive course; portfolios; exams; and practical assessment.
 It costs £200 to register with ARTP for full accreditation.
 Another useful membership, which is free and voluntary, is the RCCP.

 Location, location, location

 Being flexible on location is key.
 Even short-term positions or ones requiring a long commute are well worth having on your CV.
 Not least if they are your first experience in that part of the UK – you earn great money too!
-Most hospitals outside London offer cheap accommodation.
+Many hospitals outside London also offer cheap accommodation.

 On speed dial

 It is important in any profession to have your phone to hand when doing locum work.
 Shifts often pop up last minute and to ensure you can cover the position we need to update you quickly on the details.
 These covers can be vital in securing longer and more frequent positions at the same hospital or even cross-site hospitals.

 It is very common that managers request a previously employed locum for more assignments therefore a positive first impression is essential.
 Always arrive early at the department so that you can familiarize yourself with the operations and equipment.
 When using the equipment – which we will inform you of before the placement – try and work as independently as your confidence allows.
 However, in most cases for a first day in a week assignment, they will offer support.